smartpro1/GidiLibrary/README.md

 you have an empty database to work with and as a matter of fact, you have to populate this one with data before you begin to use it.

-A user typically goes to borrow a book and the lender issues the book if everything goes well - like the availability of the book, the user status(whether the user is registered or not).
+A user typically goes to borrow a book and the lender issues the book if some conditions are satisfied - like the availability of the book, the user status(whether the user is registered or not).
 The user needs to be registered by the lender before the user can begin to borrow books.
+The movements of books and details can be tracked in the BOOK_TRANSACTION table which has a one-to-one relationship with the BOOK table.

-The application is secured with form based authentication since it is a basic rest api.
+The application is secured with form-based authentication since it is a basic rest api.

-### Dependencies:
+## Dependencies:
 - Spring web
 - Spring security
 - Spring Data jpa